 Dosage Form: injection, solution

-Phentoin sodium is related to the barbiturates in chemical structure, but has a five-membered ring.
-The chemical name is sodium 5,5-diphenyl-2,4-imidazolidinedione represented by the following structural formula:
+Phenytoin Sodium is related to the barbiturates in chemical structure, but has a five-membered ring.
+The chemical name is sodium 5,5-diphenyl-2,4-imidazolidinedione.
+The structural formula is as follows:

-Phenytoin is an anticonvulsant which may be useful in the treatment of generalized tonic-clonic status epilepticus.
+Phenytoin is an anticonvulsant which may be useful in the treatment of status epilepticus of the grand mal type.
 The primary site of action appears to be the motor cortex where spread of seizure activity is inhibited.
 Possibly by promoting sodium efflux from neurons, phenytoin tends to stabilize the threshold against hyperexcitability caused by excessive stimulation or environmental changes capable of reducing membrane sodium gradient.
 This includes the reduction of posttetanic potentiation at synapses.
 Loss of posttetanic potentiation prevents cortical seizure foci from detonating adjacent cortical areas.
-Phenytoin reduces the maximal activity of brain stem centers responsible for the tonic phase of generalized tonic-clonic seizures.
+Phenytoin reduces the maximal activity of brain stem centers responsible for the tonic phase of grand mal seizures.

 The plasma half-life in man after intravenous administration ranges from 10 to 15 hours.
 Optimum control without clinical signs of toxicity occurs most often with serum levels between 10 and 20 mcg/mL.